schmittjoh/serializer/doc/reference/annotations.rst

 .. versionadded : 0.12
     @Discriminator was added

-This annotation allows deserialization of relations which are polymorphic, but where a common base class exists.
+This annotation allows serialization/deserialization of relations which are polymorphic, but where a common base class exists.
 The ``@Discriminator`` annotation has to be applied to the least super type::